 This post will go over all you need to know to prepare for and make the most of Sunday Funday in San Juan.
 It is an epic party that should definitely be on your Nicaragua Itinerary.

 Sunday Funday in San Juan Del Sur, Nicaragua

-Sunday Funday is similar to pool parties in Vegas, except it’s catered to backpackers so there’s fewer douchebags and the drinks are way cheaper.
+Sunday Funday is similar to pool parties in Vegas, except it’s catered to backpackers so there are fewer douchebags and the drinks are way cheaper.
 As part of the backpacker circuit, you can expect to meet people from all over the world.
 Canadians dominate the attendees, followed closely by Australians.